Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

 Graph techniques have been widely applied for fashion compatibility modeling for their power to model unstructured data and relationships in different ways.
 The first way is to use knowledge graph embedding learning techniques to model category-specific compatibility relations.
 Yang \myet~\cite{yang2019transnfcm} propose a translation-based method (TransNFCM) using TransE to model pairwise item compatibility (between item $i$ and $j$) based on the embeddings of items ($\mathbf{e}_i$ and $\mathbf{e}_j$) and a \textit{category-comp-category} relation embedding ($\mathbf{r}^{c_ic_j}$) as:

-Following this work, Li \myet~\cite{li2020fashion} propose a new model, replacing TransE with TransR.
-They also change the negative sampling strategies, which demonstrate better compatibility learning performance compared to the previous work~\cite{yang2019transnfcm}.
+Following this work, Li \myet~\cite{li2020fashion} propose to apply TransR instead of the TransE operation and a new negative sampling strategy, which achieve better compatibility learning performance.

-Another motivation for applying graph methods is to leverage more connectivity to enhance the representation learning of fashion items~\cite{cucurull2019context, yang2020learning}.
+Another motivation for applying graph methods is to leverage more connectivity for the enhancement of the item representation learning~\cite{cucurull2019context, yang2020learning}.
 Most pairwise compatibility learning models only rely on item information and pairwise compatibility relation, while overlooking the context information, such as the connectivity with other items co-existing in the outfits.
-To effectively leverage the context information, Cucurull \myet~\cite{cucurull2019context} propose a model based on Graph Auto-encoder (GAE)~\cite{kipf2016gcnsemi}, in which the encoder part is to enhance the item representation through convolutional message passing and information aggregation:
+To effectively leverage the context information, Cucurull \myet~\cite{cucurull2019context} propose a model based on Graph Auto-encoder (GAE)~\cite{kipf2016gcnsemi} which applies convolutional message passing and information aggregation as shown in Fig.~\ref{fig:compatibility_methods} (c).

-where $\mathbf{W}_*$ is the trainable matrix for feature projection. $\mathcal{N}_i$ is the neighbour item set of item $i$.
-Based on that, the decoder part is further devised to predict the compatibility between any two items, as shown in Fig.~\ref{fig:compatibility_methods} (c).
 Other than the matching (compatible) relationship, Yang~\myet~\cite{yang2020learning} propose to consider more heterogeneous relationships to incorporate richer extra-connectivity.
-Specifically, they encode the items and the connectivity using a graph with more types of nodes and vertices, and also a different message-passing operation:

-where $\sigma$ is the activation function, which can be ReLU as in Eqn.~\ref{eq.4}. $r$ denotes the specific relationships between items and $\mathcal{R}$ is the relationship set, which specifically includes \textit{purchased together by user} and \textit{also viewed by user} in this work.
+Specifically, they encode the items and the connectivity using a graph modeling different relationships between items, such as \textit{purchased together by user} or \textit{also viewed by user} in this work.
 Experimental results validate the effectiveness of such a technical improvement.
 The additional relationships leveraged help to characterize the structural properties of items in a real-world e-commerce environment, and can thereby enhance the compatibility relationship modeling.